hagen/sql-server-to-api-poller/README.md

         "table" : "line_items"
     },{
         "schema" : "airport",
-        "table" : "flights"
+        "table" : "flights",
+        "columns_to_lower" : false
     }]
 }
 ```
+* All headers should be configurable, to support Auth and other Header-based mechanisms,
+* Global options, which can be over-ridden
+* Transform column names to lower case
+* Cron syntax

-I imagine it'll closely mirror the _request npm module_ config, as you'll probably need to use request to push the data out.
+I imagine the API config will closely mirror the _request npm module_ config, as you'll probably need to use request to push the data out.

 ## POST body
 In order to send lots of records, they can be combined into a JSON array.
 However, the object POSTed